bertramlau/simple_cms/README.md

 # simple_cms
-a demo cms write by flask
+a demo cms writed by flask